-A. In the event of the need for a further tie-breaker, then geographical distance will be considered.
-Preference will be given to pupils living nearest to the school, measured as a straight line.
-Distance will be measured as a straight line from the child's home address, using the address point assigned by the National Land and Property Gazetteer, to the main gate of the school property.
-Measurements will be made using Tameside Local Authority's school admissions data mapping software, which uses a Geographical Information System based on Ordnance Survey.
+In the event of the need for a tie-breaker, then geographical distance will be considered.
+Preference will be given to children living nearest to the school.

+• The distance will be measured as a straight line from the child's home address to the school, using the address point assigned by the National Land and Property Gazetteer, to the main gate of the school property.

-B. In the event of geographical distances being the same for two or more applications where this distance would be the last place(s) to be allocated, the place will be allocated to the pupil that is nearer using walking distance as measured using the Local Authority's school admissions data mapping software.
+• Measurements will be made using Tameside Metropolitan Borough Council's school admissions data mapping software, which uses a Geographical Information System based on the Ordnance Survey.
+B. In the event of geographical distances being the same for two or more applications where this distance would be the last place(s) to be allocated, the place will be allocated to the child that's home is nearer, using walking distance as again measured using the Tameside Metropolitan Borough Council's school admissions data mapping software.

-Children with Statements of Special Educational Needs where St Anne's School is specifically named in a Statement (in accordance with the provisions of the SEN Code of Practice) will be allocated places before the oversubscription criteria are applied.
+• Children with Statements of Special Educational Needs where St Joseph's School is specifically named in a Statement (in accordance with the provisions of the SEN Code of Practice) will be allocated places before the school's oversubscription criteria are applied.

-Additional Notes

-1. The Governing Body, not Tameside Local Authority, is the admissions authority.
-The Admissions Committee is comprised of the following governors: Headteacher and four Foundation Governors including the Parish Priest.
+4. Additional Notes A. The school's Governing Body, not Tameside Metropolitan Borough Council, is the admissions authority for St Joseph's.
+The school's Admissions Committee is comprised of the school's Headteacher and four other Governors, including (where possible) the Parish Priest at St Joseph's R.C.
+Church.
+B. Each autumn term, all parents who have expressed an interest in a place at St Joseph's will be sent a letter advising them where to access an electronic copy of Tameside Metropolitan Borough Council's 'Primary Admissions Booklet', which is downloadable from the internet.

-2. In the autumn term all parents who have expressed an interest in a school place will be sent a letter advising them where to access a downloadable copy of Tameside Local Authority's 'Primary Admissions Booklet' which gives details of the LA co-ordinated admissions arrangements and the online Application Form.
-These details are also available from local authority offices and public libraries.
+This booklet gives details of Tameside Council's coordinated admissions arrangements and includes an online Application Form.
+This booklet is also available from Tameside Council's offices and public libraries.

-3. Parents must complete a Common Application Form and express SIX preferences for primary admission.
-The closing date for all applicants is set by the Local Authority.
-All applications that are received by the closing date will be considered by the governors at the same time in a fair way according to the published criteria.
-Applications received after the closing date will be deemed "Late" and will only be considered after all applications received on time have been processed.
+Parents must complete the Common Application Form and express SIX preferences for primary school admission.
+The closing date for all applicants is set by Tameside Metropolitan Borough Council.
+All applications that are received by the closing date will be considered by the school's Governors at the same time and in a fair way according to the school's published criteria.

+Applications received after the closing date will be deemed "late" and will only be considered after all applications received on time have been processed.

-4. Parents will be informed of the decision of the Governing Body by Tameside LA on the offer date in the Spring before admission.
-Parents should note that an offer of a place does not guarantee a place for brothers and sisters in subsequent years.
+Parents will be informed of the decision of the Governing Body by Tameside Metropolitan Borough Council on the offer date in the term before admission.

+Parents should note that an offer of a place DOES NOT guarantee a place for brothers and sisters in subsequent years.

-5. Parents should check carefully whether they are resident within the parish boundaries of The Catholic Parish of St Anne
+Parents should check carefully whether they are resident within the parish boundary of the Catholic Parish of St. Joseph's, Mossley.
+The parish boundary is the same as the Mossley boundary.